PHACDataHub/data-mesh-ref-impl/doc/health-analytics.md

 collect(distinct outcome.outcome) as outcomes
 RETURN age, gender, treatment, sideEffects, outcomes ;
 ```

+*It is important to note that in the `Parameter Select` box of the `Manufacturer` you can chose the case by typing part of its identification, for example `111` for `111791005`.*

 ![Drug Combination and Case Details](../img/health-analytics/drug-combination-and-case-details.png)

 ### E.5.
 Age Groups